vlajos/vlajos.github.io/_posts/2015-09-16-testing-webserver-http-headers.md

 {% endhighlight %}

-So in around 2 hours we implemented 107 basic tests to verify our different assets, security, gzip, proxy and caching related rules.
+So in around 2 hours, we implemented 107 basic tests to verify our different assets, security, gzip, proxy, and caching-related rules.
 Its runtime is around 2 secs.
 So our main goal has been achieved.
 If we change anything in the setup we can verify that with these rules practically instantly.